Sessions in Bend

 June 3-6, 2026, BEC 0152

 Did you know henna has a rich history dating back to the Egyptians?
-Also known as "mehndi", this class explores the style of henna, its vast cultural traditions and safe application on the body and other textiles.
-The course covers application tools, including how to roll your own henna cone, and a selection of essential designs to jumpstart your artistic style.
+Famously known as "mehndi", this class explores the vast art of henna, its cultural traditions and safe application on the body and other textiles.
+This course will teach you the history and ever-changing culture of henna body art, learning how to roll a henna cone, creating your own fresh henna recipe for paste, and practicing a selection of essential designs to jumpstart your artistic style.
 You will walk away with a deeper understanding of henna's roots as a form of body art and its therapeutic value.
-You'll also have a better understanding of henna safety and the precautions needed in using various ingredients.
-You'll come away from this class with your very own custom henna kit that includes all-natural henna paste, aftercare information and everything you need to practice on your own or with others!
+Henna safety and the precautions needed in using various ingredients will be covered**.
+You'll come away from this class with your very own custom henna kit that includes all-natural henna paste, aftercare information and everything you need to practice on your own or with others.

 Sunday, June 7, 2026, BEC 0152